-Arclabs does not discriminate on the basis of race, color, religion, sex (gender, pregnancy, gender preference, LGBTQIA), national origin, age, disability, veteran status or genetic information.
+Arclabs does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity or expression, age, disability, marital status, citizenship, national origin, genetic information, military status, or any other characteristic protected by law.

-Arclabs offers the 280 Hour Specific Process Welding, 900 Hour Advanced Welding, 1300 Hour Master Welder, and all seminar classes at the main and branch campuses.
-The 400 Hour Welding program is only available at the Houston branch campus; the 120 Hour Pipe Welding program is not available at the Piedmont Main Campus.
+Arclabs offers the 280 Hour Specific Process Welding, 400 Hour Welding, 900 Hour Advanced Welding, 1300 Hour Master Welder, and all seminar classes except the OSHA 30-Hour at the main and branch campuses.
+The OSHA 30-Hour seminar is not offered at the Texas location.